m5stack/m5-docs/en/product-documents/ROBOT/BALA.rst

 DESCRIPTION
 -----------

-The M5Stack BALA is a balance bot based on M5Stack FIRE.
-You can even program The M5Stack BALA through MicroPython with few code
+The M5Stack BALA is a balance bot based on M5Stack FIRE, including a 2 DC driver module based on Mega328p which is a core chip on Arduino UNO
+You can even program The M5Stack BALA through Arduino or MicroPython with few code

+The 2 DC driver module communicates with M5Stack FIRE through I2C bus.
+It's default I2C address is **0x56**

 FEATURES
 --------